hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 kubectl apply -f <your_clusterSPIFFEID_name>
 ```

 **4.5**  After successfully creating namespace and applying CRD, deploy your application in the namespace you created.
-But before you deploy your application, the workloads will need the SPIFFE CSI Driver volume to access the SPIRE Agent socket.
+But before you deploy your application, the workloads will need to have the SPIFFE CSI Driver volume be able to access the SPIRE Agent socket.
 To accomplish this, we can leverage the SPIRE pod annotation template:

 ```yaml
 annotations:
             inject.istio.io/templates: "sidecar,spire"
 ```

-You can patch it to workload or just add this to your deployment manifest at **{spec:{template:{metadata:{ annotation:}}}}** as shown below.
+You can patch it to the workload or just add this to your deployment manifest at **{spec:{template:{metadata:{ annotation:}}}}** as shown below.

 ![](/img/sidecar-patch.png)

 You can get the sample bookinfo application manifest from **[this link](https://raw.githubusercontent.com/cxteamtrials/caas-trials-content/main/services/istio/release-1.16/samples/bookinfo/bookinfo.yaml)**.

-**Note:** This manifest is annotation free, so you need to add annotation to its deployments by following above shown steps.
+**Note:** This manifest is annotation free, so you need to add annotation to its deployments by following the steps shown above.

 After editing the manifest, apply it in a newly created namespace.